feature-hub/feature-hub/README.md

 dependent on the integrator.
 However, as soon as other teams need to use this Feature Service, it should be published and included in the global set of Feature Services by the integrator.

+#### Accessing the Browser History API

+When multiple Feature Apps coexist on the same page, they shouldn't access the browser history API directly.
+Otherwise, they would potentially overwrite their respective history and location changes.
+To enable a save access to the history for multiple consumers, the [History Service][history-service-pkg] can be used.

 #### Using Externals